 South Park: Bigger, Longer and Uncut (1999) -

 A Jar-Jar type line 'Yousa tink people gonna die?'

 There's a scene with a General who talks just like Admiral Ackbar in Return of the Jedi.

 Cartman's (Parker) v-chip runs amok and he can shoot lightning out of his fingertips (referencing the Emperor ROTJ) at Saddam Hussein (Stone) (referencing Luke...only in the situation...and not the personality)...as Satan (Parker) just sits there helpless (like Vader).
 Then Satan picks Saddam, up over his head, and throws him into a chasm.

 nearly the whole movie is a spoof of Star Wars

 here's a small example:

 Space Banda (2001) - A spoof on the Star Wars films.
 Latinos have been segregated to another planet by the INF and the lead plays a coyote, Durango (Azurdia), who gets people across planetary boundaries.
 Princesses, cantinas and bounty hunters, oh my!

-Space Chimps (2008) - "If you swallow me, I will become even more powerful" (Obi-Wan to Vader: If you strike me down, I shall become more powerful than you can possibly imagine)
+Space Chimps (2008) - "If you swallow me, I will become even more powerful" (SW: ANH: Obi-Wan to Vader: If you strike me down, I shall become more powerful than you can possibly imagine)